nandakishorkoka/Traffic-Signs-Classifier/project_report.md

 ### Samples:
 ![alt text][image1]

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is distributed among the classes for each of the sets
+It is a bar chart showing how the data is distributed among the classes for each of the sets.
+The histograms show that data is distributed similarly for each of the datasets.

 ### Training:
 ![alt text][image2]